 Staff, pupils, contractors and visitors have a legal duty to report any condition or practice they deem to be a hazard.
-In most cases, reporting should be conducted verbally to the site manager as soon as possible, who will then inform the headteacher as appropriate.
+In most cases, reporting should be conducted verbally to the Site Supervisor as soon as possible, who will then inform the Headteacher as appropriate.